AKKS1013/Elemental-Test/README.md

 # Elemental
-An infinite platformer gmae using uniyt
+An infinite platformer gmae using unity